Sustainable Web Development – Building low-carbon websites

 7. Buying second-hand and recycling

 I tend to buy my hardware second-hand wherever possible.
-So my laptop, monitor, keyboard etc are all previously used rather than new.
-Apple have a refurbished area in their online store which means you can buy used items and use less resources in the process.
+So my laptop, monitor, keyboard, mouse etc are all previously used, rather than new.
+Apple have a refurbished area in their online store which means you can buy used items and consume fewer resources in the process.

 Also, eBay is a great place to find used items, which are often in perfect working condition.